 Experiences & Amenities

-The islands that comprise Anclote Key Preserve State Park are a haven for foraging and nesting shorebirds.
-During nesting season thousands of shorebirds can be found nesting on Three Rooker Island.
+The islands of Anclote Key Preserve State Park are a haven for foraging and nesting shorebirds.
+During nesting season, thousands of shorebirds can be found nesting on Three Rooker Island.
 Please remember to keep your distance from nesting shorebirds.

-- An 1,800-foot section of the beach of Three Rooker is closed from May 1 to August 1 to help insure nesting success.
+- An 1,800-foot section of the beach of Three Rooker is closed from May 1 to August 1 to help ensure nesting success.

-- Boaters with pets, please remember that due to the sensitive nature of these islands’ pets are only permitted on North Anclote Bar.
+- Due to the sensitive nature of these islands, boaters are reminded that pets are permitted only on North Anclote Bar.
 Pets must be on 6-foot handheld leash at all times.

 - Double red flags mean absolutely no swimming because of high winds and undertow currents